Umuzi-org/ACN-syllabus/content/qcto/data-science-practitioner/practical-modules/pm-02/pm-02-ps10/_index.md

 #### Overview

 In this section, we will explore loops, which are essential programming structures that allow you to repeat a set of instructions multiple times.
 Loops help automate repetitive tasks and make your code more efficient.
-Understanding how to work with different types of loops—such as while loops, iterating loops, and nested loops—is crucial for writing effective code that can handle large datasets or repeated operations.
+Understanding how to work with different types of loops - such as while loops, iterating loops, and nested loops - is crucial for writing effective code that can handle large datasets or repeated operations.

 Applied Knowledge

 By completing this section, you will gain an understanding of:

-- **Types of loops**—familiarity with different loop structures (e.g., while, for, do-while).
+- **Types of loops** - familiarity with different loop structures (e.g., while, for, do-while).
-- **Checking conditions**—how loops rely on conditions to continue or stop iterating.
+- **Checking conditions** - how loops rely on conditions to continue or stop iterating.
-- **Initializer, condition, iterator**—understanding the components that define a loop's execution flow.
+- **Initializer, condition, iterator** - understanding the components that define a loop's execution flow.
-- **Sequence**—how loops follow a specific sequence to repeat tasks.
+- **Sequence** - how loops follow a specific sequence to repeat tasks.

 #### Instructions